This page provides key coordinates to understand my pathway towards becoming a sustainability scientist – a journey still in progress.

 Picture by Daniele Brombal.

-This led me to understand the complexity of sustainability issues, the many “languages” we need to navigate and mediate, the different ontologicalv and epistemological paradigms we stand by, and most of all, the crucial need for integrated and holistic approaches and solutions.
+This led me to understand the complexity of sustainability issues, the many “languages” we need to navigate and mediate, the different ontological and epistemological paradigms we stand by, and most of all, the crucial need for integrated and holistic approaches and solutions.

 I have conducted extensive fieldwork in China, Finland, and Italy, working with stakeholders from the public, private, and societal sectors, and grappling with the situated and embedded nature of sustainability issues.
 I am thus convinced that we need a procedural and place-based approach to sustainability, one based on an emergent, dynamic, and bottom-up process rather than a static, general, and top-down definition.
 This also means bringing to the table not just probable or possible solutions, but also desired futures.
 What do we want for society and for our Earth?
 What does it mean to live well, in a specific context?
 To address these questions, we need “some understanding of the ecological, social, cultural and economic consequences of different courses of action” (ref: Miller 2013); we also need to engage with values, emotions, and ethics.